encointer/book/src/tutorials-reputation-rings.md

 ### Check ring computation

-After the ATTESTING phase transitions to REGISTERING (i.e., a new cycle begins), rings are computed for the completed ceremony.
+When the REGISTERING phase transitions to ASSIGNING, rings are automatically queued for the previous ceremony and computed in the background.
 Check the ring for a given ceremony index:

 ```bash
 nctr-dev personhood ring get --ceremony-index 1